What are Creative Commons licenses?

 I rarely use Creative Commons works in my own work.
 One exception might be to use attributed CC photos in something like class notes.

-I currently use it for photos (CC-BY-NC), except for photos with people in them.
+I currently use it for some photos (CC-BY-NC), but never for photos with people in them.
 These I publish using the ‘All Rights Reserved’ setting.

-I don’t use it with blog posts.
+I don’t use CC licenses with blog posts.
 Why give someone the right to republish your work in it’s entirety when it is just as effective for the other person to quote a paragraph and then have a “read the original article link” at the end of the paragraph?

 Music: Public Domain, Fair Use, Copyright and YouTube: Guidelines for video-makers